Question: What causes ovulation pain on both sides? Is it possible to have twins if both right and left ovary release an egg at the same time?

-Ovulation is the release of an egg from either the right or left ovaries, and almost entirely, the process is controlled by the rise and fall of both estrogen and progesterone.
+Ovulation is the release of an egg from either the right or left ovary, and the process is controlled by the rise and fall of hormones such as estrogen, progesterone and brain hormones FSH and LH.

 During ovulation, most women will have only one of their ovaries release an egg.
 So, it’s not unusual if you are experiencing pain on one side of your abdomen.